 28c.
-Investments in equity of other entities and holding of collective investment schemes
+Investments in equity of other entities (other than those subject to 1250% risk-weight) and holding of collective investment schemes

-Included are investments in commercial entities, for which the MA is satisfied that a deduction from capital base is not required.
+Included are investments in commercial entities which are not subject to 1250% risk-weight (see sections 116 and 117A of the BCR).
 Holding of collective investment schemes should also be reported here.